outaagunga/documentation/astu.stores.md

 ---
 ---
 ```
-This guide converts your design into a clear, step-by-step workflow that any user can follow safely, even with no Excel experience
+This guide converts your design into a clear, step-by-step workflow.
+Each phase builds gradually, so even users with **no Excel experience** can follow safely

 We’ll do this **in segments**.
 This section covers the overall workflow and initial workbook setup